LubnaSAP/Episodic_Memory_Model/README.md

 ## Acknowledgments

-This repository builds upon the foundational work of the FlexModEHC model.
+This repository builds upon the foundational work of the FlexModEHC model, special tahanks to Dan for making their code and insights publicly available..
 Aleix Alcaceres (GitHub: [aleixalcacer](https://github.com/aleixalcacer)) initially started working on this model.
-Special thanks to Dan McNamee and his collaborators for making their code and insights publicly available.
+Thanks to Raphael Kaplan & Dan McNamee for their ideas, inputd, contribution and guidance.

 ---